lucasjellema/tech-radar-prototype2/development-log.md

   => create object type (if required) and rating type (if so ordained) => create default viewpoint - refer to rating type; add to data.viewpoints; update select list?
   => open
+- ring rollup: - dblclick on ring label does rollup in case the ring is the only one visible (reverse to drilldown)

 ## April 13th
 - create new property from datamodelconfigurator